 The second most popular antibiotic treatment for acne is erythromycin, which is also available as a gel or an ointment and applied twice daily.
 Pregnant women can safely use this medication.
 Another option is tetracycline, which may cause allergic reactions and yellowing of the skin.
 Metronidazole is an antibiotic frequently used in rosacea cases.

-What are important things to consider when taking antibiotics and topicals?
+What are important things to consider when taking antibiotics and topicals for acne treatment?